MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications: Simulation Results

 \subsection{Simulation Setup and Training Details}

 For hyperparameters in network training, we set the batch size as 100, and the initialized learning rate as 0.0001 with a cosine decay scheduler.
 We utilize Adam optimizer for model training with $ \rm betas=(0.9, 0.999)$.
 The model undergoes training for 500 epochs over the multi-task dataset.
-The smallest version of GPT-2~\cite{gpt} with feature dimension $D = 768$ is adopted as the backbone, where all parameters are trained to obtain a foundation model dedicated for wireless communications.
+The smallest version of GPT-2~\cite{gpt} with feature dimension $D = 768$ is adopted as the backbone, where all parameters are trained to obtain a FM dedicated for wireless communications.
 All training and inference of the proposed model is conducted on four NVIDIA GeForce RTX 4090 24GB GPUs.
 To validate the superiority of the proposed method, several baselines are implemented which can be categorized into the following groups.
+To enhance the model's ability to process scene graphs of diverse sizes and resolutions, we apply data augmentation by resizing scene graphs to multiple scales during training.

-\textbf{Single-task small models.} This class of methods employ conventional DL architectures, such as MLPs, CNNs, and transformers, to address specific downstream tasks, which often have a relatively small number of parameters. \begin{itemize} \item \textbf{MLP}: MLP is a typical architecture applied to various wireless communication problems~\cite{DECDNN,locdnn}. \item \textbf{CNN}: Convolutional networks (CNNs) are suitable for tasks with high-dimensional wireless data~\cite{precnn}, such as the MIMO-OFDM channel matrix. \item \textbf{Transformer}: Transformer~\cite{Informer,ECCT}, which is also the basic block for FMs, exhibits excellent performance for wireless tasks, leveraging the attention mechanism.
+\textbf{Single-task small models.} This class of methods employ conventional DL architectures, such as MLPs, CNNs, and transformers, to address different tasks individually, which often have a relatively small number of parameters. \begin{itemize} \item \textbf{MLP}: MLP is a typical architecture applied to various wireless communication problems~\cite{DECDNN,locdnn}. \item \textbf{CNN}: Convolutional networks (CNNs) are suitable for tasks with high-dimensional wireless data~\cite{precnn}, such as the MIMO-OFDM channel matrix. \item \textbf{Transformer}: Transformer~\cite{Informer,ECCT}, which is also the basic block for FMs, exhibits excellent performance for wireless tasks, leveraging the attention mechanism.
 We implement the transformer-based model as~\cite{ECCT}. \end{itemize}

 \textbf{Dedicated methods for specific tasks.} The aforementioned typical DL architectures may not completely cover SOTA methods for all tasks.
 Thus, we have supplemented the baselines with additional effective approaches specific to each task, including both model-based methods and DL-based methods. \begin{itemize} \item \textit{For multi-user precoding}, the eigen-based zero-forcing (ZF) algorithm~\cite{prezf} is a computationally efficient approach; while the WMMSE algorithm~\cite{WMMSE} is one of the most effective iterative algorithms. \item \textit{For channel decoding}, the combination of the Belief Propagation (BP) model with hyper-graph network, namely hyper BP, is proposed in~\cite{BPdecoder} to achieve effective channel decoding.
 We employ this method for 50 iterations, corresponding to a 100-layer neural network. \item \textit{For MIMO detection}, ZF and linear minimum mean-squared error (LMMSE) detectors are classical methods with low complexity.
 In addition, DetNet in~\cite{detnet} and OAMP-Net~\cite{OAMP} are popular model-driven deep learning networks for this task. \item \textit{For channel estimation}, least squares (LS) constitutes a basic method. \end{itemize}